 Hb 7-8: Mortality 0%

-It was not a surprising finding, but interesting to get an idea of where the cut-off is.
+Not a surprising finding, but interesting to get an idea of where the cut-off is.
 Below 5 g/dL is not where you want to be.
 And above 7 g/dL is looking really good.
 This fits pretty well with standard transfusion practice with a cut-off for healthy people of 8 g/dL and patients with heart disease 10 g/dL.
 Even if these levels are also subject to continuous debate.

 Another interesting finding with this study was that the anaemic patients didn’t die straight away.
 I would have though they would end up with acute organ failure and/or cardiac arrest.
 But most of them managed to stay alive for days, or even over a week, with extremely low Hb levels.
 So anaemia isn’t the biggest emergency – hypovolemia is.
 And coagulopathy might also be a more pressing danger than low hemoglobin.
-But to secure a good outcome in the long run, it is important to keep hemoglobin levels adequate.
-So, for massive, uncontrollable bleeding the saying still holds true: If they’re bleeding – give blood.
+But to secure a good outcome in the long run, it is important to also keep hemoglobin levels adequate.
+As always, for massive, uncontrollable bleeding the saying still holds true: If they’re bleeding – give blood.

 Case report on the trauma patient with Hb 0.7 g/dL: